Skip to main content

 The Expeditor (Expo) Station view combines multiple KDS routing groups into a single view.
 For example, you might have a KDS for your grill station and one for salad prep and the Expo view will show tickets from both.

 The name of this tab depends on what you named your Expeditor station in Back Office.
-From the Expo Order display, once you bump all items on a ticket, the ticket flashes a Ready sign letting know an order is ready to be served.
-After a server takes the order to the table, the Expeditor bumps or closes the whole ticket.
+From the Expo Order display, once you bump all items on a ticket, the ticket indicates an order is ready to be served.
+After a server takes the order to the table, the Expeditor bumps, or closes, the whole ticket.
 The ticket then disappears from the Expo display view, leaving room for a new ticket.

 expeditor view on KDS